 "Angels?"
 She asked innocently.
 "Aren't Angels good things?
 Why would you need to fight them?"

 "I don't think they're really angels per se," he explained.
-"I think they are something else entirely.
-A real angel wouldn't try to destroy us."
+"I think they are something else entirely, perhaps aliens.
+I know how crazy that sounds but in my opinion, a real angel wouldn't try to destroy us like this."
 His voice held a bit of masked resentment in it, and Arael took note of this.
 "And they wouldn't be like that…."
 The last part was almost a whisper.

 Shinji sighed.
 "You really aren't from around here.
-I guess it wouldn't hurt to tell you.
-I'm the designated pilot of Evangelion Unit 01."
+Well, I guess it wouldn't hurt to tell you… I've seen the attacks first hand, because I've fought the angels.
+You see, I'm the designated pilot of Evangelion Unit 01."

 "Evangelion… the false spawn of the All-Father that the Lilim use to fight us…This child is a pilot?
 How can that be?
 He's…innocent!"

-"Only children born after The Second Impact can, at least that's what I've been told."
+"Only children born after The Second Impact can, at least that's what I've been told.
+They never really explained why that was to me."

 "Goodness," she whispered.
 "I've heard stories about giant monster battles in Tokyo-3 but I thought they were just stories!
 I didn't know it was actually happening.
 Is that why there are so few people here?"

 Shinji didn't know why he was so open with this stranger… something about her was comfortable though, not comfortable in the second mother Misato way or the odd relationship he's had with Rei kind of way.
 This was completely different… as if their meeting was destined.
-It was a though that worried Shinji a little.
-He knew he wasn't in control of his own destiny, but is this good thing or a bad thing?
-He didn't know.
-All he could do now was ride the tide and see how things turned out.
+It was a thought that worried Shinji a little.
+He knew he wasn't in control of his own destiny, but was this meeting a good thing or a bad thing?
+He didn't know the answer to that, all he could do now was ride the tide and see how things turned out.

 Arael raised her head.
 "Called?
 He's someone important in your organization?"